MicrosoftDocs/VBA-Docs/api/Word.Shape.md

 The **TextFrame** property returns the **TextFrame** object, which contains all the properties and methods for attaching text to shapes and linking the text between text frames.

 **Shape** objects are anchored to a range of text but are free-floating and can be positioned anywhere on the page. **InlineShape** objects are treated like characters and are positioned as characters within a line of text.
-You can use the **ConvertToInlineShape** method and the **ConvertToShape** method to convert shapes from one type to the other.
+Use the **ConvertToInlineShape** method and the **ConvertToShape** method to convert shapes from one type to the other.
 You can convert only pictures, OLE objects, and ActiveX controls to inline shapes.

 ## Methods